rhobs/handbook/content/Products/OpenshiftMonitoring/instrumentation.md

 ## Labels

 Defining when to add and when not to add a label to a metric is a [difficult choice](https://prometheus.io/docs/practices/instrumentation/#use-labels).
-In general refrain from adding too many labels (or too many label values: every unique set of label names and values creates a new time series and Prometheus memory usage is mostly driven by the number of live times series (which are stored in RAM).
-A good rule of thumb is to have less than 10 time series per metric name and per target.
-A beginner mistake is to store information such as username, IP address or error messages into a label which can lead to thousands of time series.
+The general rule is: the fewer labels, the better.
+Every unique combination of label names and values creates a new time series and Prometheus memory usage is mostly driven by the number of times series loaded into RAM during ingestion and querying.
+A good rule of thumb is to have less than 10 time series per metric name and target.
+A common mistake is to store dynamic information such as usernames, IP addresses or error messages into a label which can lead to thousands of time series.

 Labels such as `pod`, `service`, `job` and `instance` shouldn't be set by the application.
 Instead they are discovered at runtime by Prometheus when it queries the Kubernetes API to discover which targets should be scraped for metrics.